Arch-Network/book/src/program/program.md

 # Program

-A program is a special kind of [account] that contain executable [eBPF] bytecode, denoted by the `Account.is_executable: true` field.
+A program is a special kind of [account] that contains executable [eBPF] bytecode, denoted by the `Account.is_executable: true` field.
 This allows an account to receive arbitrary [instruction] data via a [transaction] to be processed by the runtime.

 Every program is stateless, meaning that it can only read/write data to other accounts and that it **cannot** write to its own account; this, in-part, is how parallelized execution is made possible.